Health Sciences University (United Kingdom)

-AECC University College is a specialist university in Bournemouth that offers undergraduate, postgraduate, and short courses in a range of health sciences disciplines.
+Health Sciences University, formerly AECC University College, is a specialist university in Bournemouth (with a dedicated school of osteopathy in London) that offers undergraduate, postgraduate, and short courses in a range of health sciences disciplines.

-These include Chiropractic, Diagnostic and Therapeutic Radiography, Physiotherapy, Sports Rehabilitation, Sport and Exercise Psychology, Clinical Exercise and Rehabilitation, and Sport and Exercise Science.
+These include chiropractic, diagnostic and therapeutic radiography, physiotherapy, sports rehabilitation, sport and exercise psychology, clinical exercise and rehabilitation, and sport and exercise science.

 As a specialist provider, this range of courses sits alongside teaching and clinical facilities based onsite, including a large clinic, MRI, ultrasound, X-ray, and rehabilitation gym.

-The University College operates a large community-based Chiropractic clinic that provides subsidised treatments, supports student placements, and is a base for research and development activities.
-AECC University College opened a new Integrated Rehabilitation Centre in October 2022.
+The university operates a large community-based chiropractic clinic that provides subsidised treatments, supports student placements, and is a base for research and development activities.
+A new integrated rehabilitation centre was opened in October 2022.

-AECC University College was founded in September 1965 as the Anglo-European College of Chiropractic, renamed in 1969 to the Anglo-European of Chiropractic (AECC).

 History

-The Anglo-European College of Chiropractic was established with financial backing of European Chiropractors, supported by the European Chiropractor’s Union (ECU), and recognised by the British Chiropractic Association (BCA).
-This was the first Chiropractic training programme in Europe and passed its first Chiropractors in 1969.
+AECC University College was founded in September 1965 as the Anglo-European College of Chiropractic.
+It was established with financial backing of European Chiropractors, supported by the European Chiropractor’s Union (ECU), and recognised by the British Chiropractic Association (BCA).
+This was the first chiropractic training program in Europe and passed its first chiropractors in 1969.
+Also, it was renamed in 1969 to the Anglo-European of Chiropractic (AECC).

 The official opening of the AECC at its present location in Boscombe took place on 21 May 1982.
 AECC University College went on to offer the first validated degree course in Chiropractic in 1988.
 It offered the first undergraduate and postgraduate Masters courses in 1997, validated by the University of Portsmouth and accredited by the General Chiropractic Council (GCC) in 2000.

-Alongside the University of South Wales and the MC Timoney College of Chiropractic, the former Anglo-European College of Chiropractic is one of only three institutions in the United Kingdom to offer Chiropractic degrees recognised by the General Chiropractic Council.

 AECC University College later supported the University of Portsmouth to develop a Professional Doctorate in Chiropractic.
 Bournemouth University became the validating partner in 2005, and in 2007-8 new educational provision was validated in related diagnostic and rehabilitation fields of Medical Ultrasound (MSc) and Clinical Exercise Science (BSc delivered in partnership with BU).

+Alongside the University of South Wales and the McTimoney College of Chiropractic, the former Anglo-European College of Chiropractic was one of only three institutions in the United Kingdom to offer Chiropractic degrees recognised by the General Chiropractic Council as of 2013.
 AECC University College was granted Taught Degree Awarding Powers in 2017, and registered with the Office for Students (OfS) as a higher education provider in 2018.

-AECC University College has since begun to further diversify its provision in health sciences-related disciplines in response to workforce gaps identified in Allied Health and related disciplines.
+AECC University College changed its name to Health Sciences University in July 2024.
+In August 2024, the University College of Osteopathy was merged into Health Sciences University (formerly AECC University College).
+UCO became UCO School of Osteopathy and continued to offer osteopathy courses in London.